"A woman is the full circle. Within her is the power to create, nurture, and transform.”

 The Tale of Genji

-More than six centuries after Murasaki Shikibu, Basho, before leaving on his journey through the Japan Alps), expresses his anxiety about traveling the rough and backward road:
+More than six centuries after Murasaki Shikibu, Basho leaving on a journey through the Japan Alps, expresses his anxiety about traveling the rough and backward road:

 These are tiny clumps of yellow granules on tall stalks in autumn.
 The Japanese call them “harlot flowers” though the English is “maiden flowers.”
 How fragile are these flowers moist with dew and seeming about to topple in the raw mountain wind.
 The translation is altogether literal, however words take on divergent meanings in our private minds.

-Courtesans were ranked and graded from the top class who excelled in their appearance and artistic accomplishments to the women sold cheaply for ten minutes at a time, called “slice-of-time whores.”
+Courtesans were ranked and graded from the top class who excelled in their appearance and artistic accomplishments to women sold cheaply for ten minutes at a time, called “single slice whores.”

 Prostitution and Public Authority in Early Modern Japan

-The first poet focuses on a woman’s slender hand which writes , in the flowing hiragana script of women, her disappointment in love, then plays a further expression of regret in a stream of harp notes.
-As the first poet blends physical hand activity with emotions, music, and spirit, Basho blends the icon of cherry blossoms and the physical activity of climbing a hill with the grief of human relationships, yet leaves us free to explore the connection between the two stanzas within our own hearts.
+The first poet portrays a woman’s hand writing in the flowing hiragana script of women her disappointment in love, then playing a further expression of regret in a stream of harp notes.
+From this blend of physical hand activity with emotion, music, and spirit, Basho evokes the icon of cherry blossoms, the physical activity of climbing a hill, and the grief of human relationships, yet leaves us free to explore the connection between the two stanzas within our own hearts.

 Each year in this season, she comes here to climb the hill of her grief.

-The springs shall come and go with cherry blossoms filling the trees to fall in a shower of petals as you blossom into a young lady elegant in the bright lovely kimono you wear once a year at your family’s blossom picnic.
-May peace, health, and prosperity continue so you pass this youthful robe onto your daughter, the next ‘layer’ of yourself, while you wear one moderate in color and pattern – and this too passes onto her, and you to the dark sedate kimono of an old woman with wrinkles across your face.
-Do not despair, for you live again and again as your granddaughters laugh and chatter in their blossom-kimono.
+Each spring as cherry blossoms fill the trees to fall in a shower of petals, you blossom into a young lady elegant in the kimono you wear once a year at your family’s blossom picnic.
+May peace, health and prosperity continue so you pass this youthful robe onto your daughter, the next ‘layer’ of yourself, while you wear one moderate in color and pattern – and this too passes onto her, and you to the dark sedate kimono of an old woman with wrinkles across your face.
+Do not despair, my child, for you live again and again as your granddaughters laugh and chatter in their blossom-kimono.